AdobeDocs/media-analytics.en/help/implementation/edge/roku.md

 ---
-title: Set up Roku for streaming media
+title: Set up Roku Edge for streaming media
 description: Configure the Adobe Experience Platform Roku SDK to send streaming media data to the Edge Network.
 feature: Streaming Media
 role: Developer
 ---
-# Set up Roku for streaming media
+# Set up Roku Edge for streaming media

 The [Adobe Experience Platform Roku SDK](https://github.com/adobe/aepsdk-roku) (BrightScript) collects media session data in your Roku channel and sends it to the Edge Network.
 Roku is configured in code; it does not use Tags.